Firstly, the location is unique: Sirmione is perched at the end of a long peninsula extending, fingerlike, into the southern lake.

-Prices are a bit high but you do sometimes get lucky and find a bargain.
-I tend to find better bargains in September/October once there are fewer tourists around.
+Prices are a bit high, but you do sometimes get lucky and find a bargain.
+I tend to find better bargains in September and October or in April/May when there are fewer tourists around.

-There's no one store that stands out for me, rather wander around and make your own discoveries.
+There is no one store that stands out for me; rather, wander around and make your own discoveries.

 What an absolutely exquisite little jewel Sirmione is.
-The only pity is that most of northern Italy and the rest of Europe already seem to know that, the result is crowds of people, which tends to spoil the place a little in July and August.
+The only pity is that most of northern Italy and the rest of Europe already seem to know that.
+The result is crowds of people, which tend to spoil the place a little in July and August.

-Try to visit in September or June if at all possible, if you can’t well do visit anyway.
-Even with the crowds Sirmione is too good to miss and no holiday on Lake Garda should exclude a visit.
+Try to visit in September or June if at all possible; if you can't make it in June or September, go anyway.
+Even with the crowds, Sirmione is too good to miss, and no holiday on Lake Garda should exclude a visit.

 Discover more great holiday on Lake Garda ideas try our Garda, Venice Italy & Veneto site search engine below.